 What else do I need to know about these data?

 Due to variations in the availability of testing, test-seeking behavior, local outbreaks, and widespread testing in congregate living settings, these data may not accurately represent true community transmission and should be considered with additional factors affecting the community in consultation with District Public Health, who can provide more guidance about the scenario in your county and if your transmission category is affected by outbreaks in specific settings.
 In addition, counties may change categories weekly, particularly smaller counties where a change of just a few cases could lead to a fairly substantial change in the mathematical calculation.

 Please consult additional resources to understand trends and other factors affecting your county.

 The following graphs show the 14-day community transmission index for each county in the Coastal Health District since mid-June.
-These graphs will be updated weekly.
+These graphs will be updated daily.

 → See also: Daily Average of New Cases | Daily Case Rate per 100K | Hospitalization Data | Percentage of Positive Tests | Cumulative Cases | Cases by Zip Code | Cases and Deaths by Age | Weekly Testing Numbers